SoftwareAG/c8y-docs/content/microservice-sdk.md

 weight: 60
 ---

-Learn how to extend your custom application using microservices.
+Learn how to extend your platform with customer-specific functionality by developing and deploying microservices.